lionmage/tungsten-types/README.md

 * There is a distinction between rational and irrational numbers.
 * Numerics that are actually comparable implement the Comparable interface.
 * Full support for complex numbers in both polar and rectangular form.
-* There is implicit coercion during most math operations, as well as explicit.
+* There is implicit coercion during most math operations, as well as explicit coercion available to the developer.

-Systems like Sage leverage a lot of small Unix-like apps to do the work, which adheres to the Unix philosophy that each application should only do one thing and you should aggregate these apps together using e.g. shell scripts.
+Systems like Sage leverage a lot of small Unix-like apps to do the work, which adheres to the Unix philosophy that each application should only do one thing, and you should aggregate these apps together using e.g. shell scripts.
 There's nothing wrong with this philosophy, except:
 * Performance can't be as good as a monolithic app designed for higher math.
 * The world isn't just Unix or Linux, and Windows ports can be problematic.